jpweber/jpweber.io/content/blog/a-look-at-tokenrequest-api.md

   Path to the file that contains the current private key of the service account token issuer.
 The issuer will sign issued ID tokens with this private key.

 * **service-account-key-file:**
   File containing PEM-encoded x509 RSA or ECDSA private or public keys, used to verify ServiceAccount tokens.
 The specified file can contain multiple keys, and the flag can be specified multiple times with different files.
-If unspecified, --tls-private-key-file is used.
-Must be specified when --service-account-signing-key is provided
+If unspecified, ``--tls-private-key-file` is used.
+Must be specified when ``--service-account-signing-key` is provided

 * **service-account-issuer:**
   Identifier of the service account token issuer.
 The issuer will assert this identifier in `iss` claim of issued tokens.
 This value is a string or URI.

 * **service-account-api-audiences:**
   Identifiers of the API.
 The service account token authenticator will validate that tokens used against the API are bound to at least one of these audiences.
-If the --service-account-issuer flag is configured and this flag is not, this field defaults to a single element list containing the issuer URL.
+If the `--service-account-issuer` flag is configured and this flag is not, this field defaults to a single element list containing the issuer URL.

 ## Testing the API Endpoints with cURL

 ### Get a user bearer token

-To successfully make http requests to the Kubernetes API a bearer token must be included as an Authorization header.
+To successfully make http requests to the Kubernetes API a bearer token must be included as an authorization header.
 Below is an example command one could run to get the bearer token for a user named `admin-user` in the namespace of `kube-system`.
 This same command could apply to any other user or namespace.
-Provided that he chosen user has access to the endpoints you are trying to reach.
+Provided that, the chosen user has access to the endpoints you are trying to reach.

 ```shell
 kubectl -n kube-system describe secret $(kubectl -n kube-system get secret | grep admin-user | awk '{print $1}')